-In 2017 Iowa State University sought a design construction team to expand the Gerdin Business Building for the Ivy League College of Business.
+In 2017 Iowa State University sought a design construction team to expand the Gerdin Business Building for the Ivy College of Business.
 The University sought to elevate the profile of the Ivy College of Business, in order to enhance the student, faculty, and visitor experience.
 The selected design team included ECT, Story Construction, and BNIM architects.

 Multiple project goals helped shape the building program.
 The business building is located in the heart of campus, therefore, the expansion needed to integrate seamlessly with the existing buildings and landscape.